Why is my dehumidifier blowing hot air?

 6 Reasons for Dehumidifier Blowing Hot Air

 A dehumidifier that does not produce heat is faulty.
-On the same note, a dehumidifier heating the room too much is also faulty.
+On the same note, a dehumidifier making the room too hot is also faulty.

 Here are some reasons for your Frigidaire dehumidifier blowing hot air:

 1. The dehumidifier is set to fan instead of dehumidify

 Check the settings of your dehumidifier.
 If it is set to fan, it means that it is only blowing the same hot air in the room back into the room.
 That’s why you are not feeling any change in the temperature.

 A dehumidifier should remove excess moisture from the air in your home.
 At the same time, it should also make the air a bit cooler.